 Amsterdam based WV De Koenen on the shore of lake Nieuwe Meer was founded in 1933 by sailing enthusiasts who wanted to organise their own regattas.
 Since then the Club caters to the needs of various boating aficionados: members with sloops, powerboats and sailing boats alike.
 It is also home to a large youth community taking lessons and sailing in Optimist, Cadet and Laser.

-The “Sailing For Everyone” philosophy has been wholeheartedly adopted by WV De Koenen and we hope for the return of sailing as a discipline at the next Paralympic Games.
+The “Sailing For Everyone” philosophy has been wholeheartedly adopted by WV De Koenen and we hope for the return of sailing as a discipline at the next Paralympic Games (Back the Bid).
 Therefore WV De Koenen—together with Sailability—maintains a fleet of Hansa dinghies and 2.4mR’s.
 It may be clear that we offer dedicated facilities ranging from ramps and cranes to a wheelchair friendly shower room.